 Sex and the City Movie

-In this movie that continues the plot of the hit HBO show, Carrie (Sarah Jessica Parker) and Mr. Big (Chris Noth) plan to move in together and get married.
-But on the big day, Carrie is left at the altar alone, which leaves her wondering if Mr. Big is really the guy for her.
-Of course, the gang gets together to help her figure it out and of course, there's plenty of nostalgia from the series to go around.
+Continuing the plot of the hit HBO show, Carrie (Sarah Jessica Parker) and Mr. Big (Chris Noth) plan to move in together and get married.
+But things take a turn on the big day when Carrie is left at the altar alone, leaving her to wonder if Mr. Big is really the one.
+Of course, the gang gets together to help her figure it out, which results in a movie full of nostalgia and comedic drama.

 The Week Of

-Two dads with opposing viewpoints are forced to spend a whole lot of time together the week leading up to their children’s wedding.
-As expected, chaos and drama ensue.
-Adam Sandler and Chris Rock star in this comedy-filled Netflixoriginal film.
+Two dads with opposing viewpoints are forced to spend time together the week leading up to their children’s wedding.
+As expected, chaos and drama quickly follow.
+Adam Sandler and Chris Rock star in this comedy-filled Netflix original film.

 The Wedding Party 2: Destination Dubai

-In this sequel to the 2016 film, we see Nonso and Diedre’s (the Bridesmaid from London) relationship progress.
-But when Nonso accidentally proposes, family drama creates mayhem for the couple.
+In this sequel to the 2016 film, The Wedding Party, we see Nonso and Diedre’s relationship progress.
+However, when Nonso accidentally proposes, family drama creates mayhem for the couple.

 This classic comedy stars Vince Vaughn (Jeremy) and Owen Wilson (John), two divorce mediators who make it their mission to crash wedding receptions in order to find free drinks, free food, and vulnerable women.
 Things take a turn, though, when John meets and falls for Claire (Rachel McAdams), the daughter of a powerful politician.